scacchig/Synergy-Chess/README.md

 .3 - create a single directory where all necessary files will be placed.

-.4 - in the directory created insert all the files necessary for the correct functioning of Synergy-Chess ; for reasons of web space on github I uploaded all the necessary files to Google Drive at this address - https://drive.google.com/file/d/1pKH9MByNX8WMHYZ6XHys6CGT6YAL3EoF/view?usp=sharing -
+.4 - in the directory created insert all the files necessary for the correct functioning of Synergy-Chess ; for reasons of web space on github I uploaded all the necessary files to Google Drive at this address for standard version --- https://drive.google.com/file/d/1pKH9MByNX8WMHYZ6XHys6CGT6YAL3EoF/view?usp=sharing --- and this address for CPU that support AVX2 system --- https://drive.google.com/file/d/134rhzT2tCbpi3lLxnbq9FYHHRKLRbech/view?usp=sharing

-List of files zipped in RAR file SynergyChess.rar (Chess Engines executable files that run on all CPUs) :
+List of files zipped in RAR files :

 a) - 8 .exe files related to the 8 chess engines